 The term of the Lease began on April 8, 2022.
 The Lease term will expire 34 years and 11 months after the commencement date, unless earlier terminated in accordance with the terms of the Lease.
-In addition to base rent, the Utility will be responsible for certain costs and charges specified in the Lease, including insurance costs, maintenance costs and taxes.
+In addition to base rent, the Utility is responsible for certain costs and charges specified in the Lease, including insurance costs, maintenance costs and taxes.

-The Lease requires the Landlord to pursue approvals to subdivide the real estate it owns surrounding the Lakeside Building to create a separate legal parcel that contains the Lakeside Building (the "Property") that can be sold to the Utility.
-The Lease grants to the Utility an option to purchase the Property, following such subdivision, at a price of \$892 million, subject to certain adjustments (the "Purchase Price").
-On February 6, 2023, the process of subdividing the real estate was completed.
-If the option is exercised pursuant to the terms of the existing agreement then the Purchase Price would be paid in or around July 2023.
+The Lease required the Landlord to pursue approvals to subdivide the real estate it owns surrounding the Lakeside Building to create a separate legal parcel that contains the Lakeside Building (the "Property") that can be sold to the Utility and the process of subdividing the real estate was completed on February 6, 2023.

 The Lease also requires the rentable space to be delivered in two phases, with each phase consisting of multiple subphases.
-As of March 31, 2023, approximately 659,000 rentable square feet of the leased premises has been made available for use by the Utility.
-The Utility has recorded approximately \$731 million in Operating lease right of use assets, approximately \$265 million of leasehold improvements, which includes approximately \$179 million that was provided to the Utility as lease incentives, and approximately \$910 million in noncurrent Operating lease liabilities in the Condensed Consolidated Financial Statements related to the Lease.
+As of June 30, 2023, approximately 659,000 rentable square feet of the leased premises has been made available for use by the Utility.
+The Utility has recorded \$735 million in Operating lease right of use assets, \$262 million in leasehold improvements, which includes \$178 million that was provided to the Utility as lease incentives, and \$913 million in noncurrent Operating lease liabilities in the Condensed Consolidated Financial Statements related to the Lease.